 But once the local monks caught on, they confiscated Tamara’s light.
 And later that night, they repeatedly changed the light’s position to wear the young man out.

 He eventually did make it to shore but was so utterly exhausted that he could hardly move.
 The angry monks were there waiting for him, ensuring that this trip would be his last.

 In his final words, according to the legend, he called out for the princess who he’d never see again.
 The story remains popular in Armenia today, and there’s even a statue of Princess Tamara standing near Lake Sevan.

 Elsewhere around the island, you can find various walking trails.
 One of them leads to a scenic lookout point, noticeable from afar thanks to its tall flag pole.
 (Given the island’s history and tensions between Turkey and Armenia, the erection of a Turkish flag here was not without controversy.)

 The island even has a small cafe and public restroom.
 But if you’re just looking to avoid the crowds, there are some forested areas where the masses don’t tend to wander.

 If you’ve seen posters of Akdamar Island at a tourist office, you’ve likely noticed that many of the shots have been taken from a vantage point high up above the church.
 There is indeed a large hill on the other side of the island, but it was sadly fenced off and completely inaccessible during my visit.

 It is, however, worth walking uphill to the fence, as the views are still spectacular when you turn around.
-Though I visited in summer, Akdamar Island is at its most picturesque in spring, when the trees are in full bloom and the snow still remains on the distant mountains.
+Though I visited in summer, Akdamar Island is at its most picturesque in spring, when the trees are in full bloom and snow still remains on the distant mountaintops.